Steven Thrasher: Career

 After graduating from Tisch, Thrasher worked as a script assistant on Saturday Night Live from 1999-2001, before working on the crews of several films including HBO Films' The Laramie Project.
 Beginning in 2007, he worked as an interviewer collecting oral histories for the StoryCorps Project, before becoming a staff writer at The Village Voice in 2009.
 In 2012, Thrasher was laid off from the Voice.
 He continued as a freelance journalist while working toward a doctorate in American studies from New York University in 2019.
 Thrasher's journalism has also appeared in The Guardian, Scientific American, The New York Times, and BuzzFeed.

-In 2014, Thrasher was approached to investigate the story of Michael "Tiger Mandigo" Johnson, a young Black gay man near St. Louis who had been arrested for HIV transmission.
-Thrasher proceeded to publish a series of articles arguing that Johnson's conviction had been racially charged.
-Johnson was released five years into his 30.5 years sentence, an unprecedented 25 years early.
-Thrasher's coverage exposed how the HIV legislature reinforced stigma against patients and disincentivized people from getting tested, and how those affected by HIV criminalization, like Johnson, were often given unfair sentences.
-His work decriminalizing HIV led to his recognition as one of Out magazine's Out100 in 2019.
+In 2014, Thrasher was approached to investigate the story of Michael "Tiger Mandingo" Johnson, a young Black gay man near St. Louis who was HIV-positive had been charged with "recklessly" exposing six sexual partners to the virus, two of whom contracted it.
+Thrasher published a series of articles arguing that Johnson's conviction had been racially charged.
+In 2016, Johnson's conviction was overturned on appeal because prosecutors had failed to disclose key evidence (jailhouse recordings of Johnson saying he was only "pretty sure" he'd told partners about his HIV status) on the first day of trial.
+He accepted an Alford plea of no contest and his original sentence of 30.5 years was reduced to ten; Johnson was released after serving five years.
+Thrasher's coverage argued that HIV legislation reinforced stigma against patients and disincentivized people from getting tested, and how those affected by HIV criminalization, like Johnson, were often given unfair sentences.
+His work led to his recognition as one of Out magazine's Out100 in 2019.

 Thrasher also returned to St. Louis in 2014 to cover the uprisings after the killing of Michael Brown in Ferguson.

 He was the recipient of the National Lesbian and Gay Journalists Association Journalist of the Year award 2012, and the Al Neuharth Award for Innovation in Investigative Journalism 2015.
 In 2017, he was inducted into the Hall of Fame for the American Sociological Association's journal Contexts, and in 2019, he was awarded a $75,000 Creativity and Free Expression grant from the Ford Foundation.

 In 2019, Thrasher was appointed the inaugural Daniel H. Renberg Chair of social justice in reporting and an assistant professor of journalism at Northwestern University's Medill School of Journalism.
 As the student speaker at the 2019 convocation ceremony for NYU's Graduate School of Arts and Sciences, Thrasher expressed support for the Boycott, Divestment and Sanctions movement "against the apartheid state government in Israel".
-NYU president Andrew Hamilton rejected the possibility of a boycott and said Thrasher had omitted these comments from the version of the speech submitted for review.
+NYU president Andrew Hamilton, calling the speech "quite objectionable," said Thrasher had omitted these comments from the version of the speech submitted for review.